Blendify/blender-manual/blender_docs/manual/editors/file_browser/previews.rst

 .. admonition:: Reference
    :class: refbox

-   :Editor:    Info Editor
+   :Editor:    Topbar
    :Menu:      :menuselection:`File --> Data Previews`

-Previews can be created and deleted in many ways from :menuselection:`Info Editor --> File --> Data Previews`.
+Previews can be created and deleted in many ways from :menuselection:`Topbar --> File --> Data Previews`.

 Refresh Data-Block Previews
    Ensures that data-block previews are available and up to date.